Cade83/SimsOfStoriesWiki/content/Mai Legacy/ML Sims/Gen 2/Aarohi Barclay.md

 > ![[1.8.7 v2.png]]
 > Aarohi meets James for the first time.

 Aarohi was born to be an event planer.
-She enjoyed organizing parties going all the way back to her childhood, and into her college years where she was friends with [[Hajar Cresques]], so it only followed that her later career would align.
+She enjoyed organizing parties going all the way back to her childhood, and into her college years where she was friends with [[Hajar Cresques]] and studied under [[Rebekah Gossett]], so it only followed that her later career would align.
 Aarohi got her start planning loud parties with DJs and bonfires that became the talk of the town, as they were heard across town, attracting the ire of [[Victor Feng|Victor]] and [[Lily Feng]] as a result.
 Aarohi came to fear them, and ended up throwing parties at the [[Windenburg Ruins]] instead, which were heard by [[Rosaline Le Chien]], and she would call her good friends the Fengs to put a stop to them.
 It was at one of those parties where she first met [[James Mai]].

 > [!caption|left]
 > ![[1.13.1.png]]